lcomai/cnv_mapping/README.md

 I have tried to annotate the notebooks to provide as much information as possible.
 I will try to answer questions, but I am pretty busy and it may be some time before I can answer.

 ## Starting the analysis
 This github project is not finished.
-I am planning on three notebooks:
-1. Notebook utility to prepare the input table (not ready)
+1. Notebook utility to prepare the input table.
+Not ready
 2. Notebook 1 to analyze input table.
-This is the main notebook and is available.
+Available.
-3. Notebook to plot your data (not ready)
+3. Notebook 2 to view the output of Notebook 1 as an LD matrix.
+Available

 ---
 <pre>